 Of course, all participants are makers by nature, but the rise of digital fabrication has changed their profession and the future of making.
 In this first Teacher Maker Camp (HMC Summerschool) for maker education, it was all about creativity, enthusiasm for making, DIY and the eagerness to learn.
 To inspire teachers, but also to train them in the skills needed for the 21st century.
 For four days, they became pupils again.

-For the unabridged version of this blog, turn to the Dutch page of this blogpost.
 To see the results, visit the album with many photographs that can be found here.